 Do you find yourself gaining weight during the long, cold winter months?
 Is it difficult to stay motivated to exercise, particularly when there's frost on the ground?

-Finally, practice stopping as soon as you can, as this will be your most important skill.
-You can either use the T-stop, where you drag one skate behind the other at a 45-degree angle, or the snowplow stop, where you push the skates apart and form a pigeon-toed position, using the inside of the blades to shave the ice and slow your momentum.
+Practice stopping as soon as you can.
+This will be your most important skill.
+You can use the T-stop, where you drag one skate behind the other at a 45-degree angle.
+Or you can use the snowplow stop, where you push your skates apart and form a pigeon-toed position, using the inside of the blades to shave the ice and slow your momentum.

 Try not to become discouraged.
 Remember you're learning something entirely new.
 It’s important to be patient with yourself and enjoy the journey.
 Before long, you may find yourself dreading the summer months because ice skating is so much fun!